Kurumiiw/Middleware/README.md

 ```

 **Reliable:**
-Reliable communication requires at least two threads to function, since one will need to connect while the other one accepts.
+Reliable communication requires at least two threads to function if testing on a single machine, since one will need to connect while the other one accepts.

 ```python
     from middleware.middlewareAPI import *